rust-lang/rfcs/text/0000-debugger-visualizer.md

 or types that need extensive amounts of Natvis to appropriately visualize them in a meaninngful way, this could distract from the contents of the code.
-Without being able to pull some of the more intricate Natvis descriptions into a separate standalone `.natvis` file, there may become an issue with the visibility of the source code.
+Without being able to pull some of the more intricate Natvis descriptions into a separate standalone Natvis file, there may become an issue with the visibility of the source code.
 Also, if/when other debugger visualization formats are supported, it could become very obscure to read the source with large amounts of visualization scripts from multiple schemas all being directly embedded in source code.